Nelliguns/line-counter-tmux/README.md

 ## Usage

 Once installed, you can use the key binding \<prefix>F to retrieve the amounted lines of code for the current working directory.
-By default the plugin will look for py files and will ignore a directory named venv.
+By default, the plugin will look for py files and will ignore a directory named venv.

 You may want to count the lines of multiple languages and also change the name of the directory to ignore.